hidroh/hidroh.github.io/_posts/2015-02-25-support-multiple-themes-android-app-part-2.markdown

 ### Theme-specific resources

 At this point, we should have a pretty decent dark theme for our app, except for some anomalies here and there, e.g. drawables used for action bar menu items.
 A dark action bar expects light-color menu items, and vice versa.
-In order to tell Android to use different drawables for different app themes, we create [custom attributes](http://developer.android.com/training/custom-views/create-view.html#customattr) that allow specifying reference to the correct drawable, and provide different drawable references as values for these custom attributes under different themes (the same way `appcompat` library provides custom attributes such as `colorPrimary`).
+In order to tell Android to use different drawables for different app themes, we create custom attributes[^custom-attrs] that allow specifying reference to the correct drawable, and provide different drawable references as values for these custom attributes under different themes (the same way `appcompat` library provides custom attributes such as `colorPrimary`).

 **values/attrs.xml**
 {% highlight xml %}